chrisbratlien/weepy/README.md

 # Weepy

-Weepy is a small PHP framework which borrows some idioms from WordPress such as:
+Weepy is a small PHP framework that can host your website on its own, yet also convert into a WordPress theme later on.
+Weepy implements these functions familiar to a WordPress theme developer:

 add_action
 do_action
 add_filter
 apply_filters

 get_header
 get_footer

-Some files are also organized in a style similar to a WordPress theme:
+body_class

+Familiar files:

 functions.php
 header.php
 footer.php

 ## Getting Started (local development)